-We will showcase our manifesto for a better world focusing on peace: challenging new ideas, proven case studies and even those proposals that can frighten governments but which should really spur them to action!
+We showcased our manifesto for a better world focusing on peace: challenging new ideas, proven case studies and even those proposals that can frighten governments but which should really spur them to action!

 PEACE & SECURITY TEAM